 The Nanbata Castle park in Fujimi has a musket shooting festival every year on the first Sunday of the month of June.
 Unfortunately, it hasn’t been on during the pandemic so far.
 However, they haven’t officially cancelled it for 2022… yet!
 The musket shooting display is by a troupe that travel around Saitama performing this type of Samurai display.

 There is a Samurai Musket Festival in Fujimi City in Saitama Prefecture, about 40 minutes from Tokyo, annually in June.

 Samurai Musket Shooters

 Last year, 2007, we had the fortuitous opportunity to witness this rare display of samurai clad musket shooters at Nanbata Castle park.
 The shooters parade through the crowd ceremoniously before positioning themselves in front of the crowds and shoot the muskets in to the air.
 This is done a handful of times with an emcee explaining the significance.
-Unfortunately, I didn’t catch much of it!
+Unfortunately, I didn’t catch much of it on camera!
 After the ceremony, the men in the warrior costumes, complete with Kabuto (warrior helmets), are available for photographs!